 Real estate was a natural career choice for Emily, as it runs in her family.
-Her grandmother founded Dallas' Paula Stringer Realtors (now Coldwell Banker Dallas/Fort Worth), and her mother and working partner, Kay S. (Mitchell) Holmes, is a successful REALTOR® in her own right, having practiced in Houston for almost 25 years.
+Her grandmother founded Dallas' Paula Stringer Realtors (now Coldwell Banker Dallas/Fort Worth), and her mother, Kay S. (Mitchell) Holmes, is a successful REALTOR® in her own right, having practiced in Houston for more than 25 years.
 Emily knows she is lucky to be able to draw from the experiences of her mother and grandmother.
 This, combined with her drive and fresh perspective, makes working with Emily a no-brainer.

 Emily graduated from The Kinkaid School.
 She then earned a degree in advertising from the University of Texas at Austin as well as a certification in Business Foundations and a minor in Spanish.
 She is conversationally fluent, having studied abroad both in Guanajuato, Mexico, and Granada, Spain.
 Before becoming a REALTOR®, Emily worked in magazine publishing in San Francisco, New York City and Houston.